Student Judicial Council

 The SJC investigates and acts upon complaints of alleged student misconduct, except for dishonorable acts that involve the general categories of lying, cheating, stealing, or other breaches of trust (which are under the jurisdiction of the Executive Committee); or acts that involve discrimination, harassment, retaliation, sexual misconduct, or hazing by students or by individual or student organizations not under the jurisdiction of the IFC or NPC (which are under the jurisdiction of the Student-Faculty Hearing Board); or hazing, retaliation associated with hazing, or other violations of University policy by a fraternity or sorority (which are under the jurisdiction of Interfraternity Council/Panhellenic Council).
 The Student Judicial Council's jurisdiction extends to all conduct committed while a member of the Washington and Lee community, including but not limited to study abroad programs, pre-orientation, pre-season athletic practices, campus summer programs and camps, and summer research programs.
 Students who return to Lexington or Rockbridge County for the purpose of enrolling in classes, even if they do not reside in University housing, are under the jurisdiction of the SJC as well as the other University conduct systems.
 The SJC is designed to affirm the student's obligation to individual responsibility and to see that obligation fulfilled.

-The SJC believes that Lee's ideal of honorable behavior is a standard that must be upheld.
-Students are bound to this standard just as they are bound to the Honor System.
-Any person who believes a student has deviated from this standard has the right to have the complaint reviewed by the SJC.
-Violations of this standard include, but are not limited to, the following:
+The SJC believes that honorable behavior is a University Community Standard (“Standard”) that must be upheld.
+Students are bound to this Standard just as they are bound to the Honor System.
+Any person who believes a student has deviated from this Standard may bring a complaint to the SJC.
+Violations of the Standard include, but are not limited to, the following:

-Any conduct disruptive to the life of the University, other universities and colleges or the civil community;
+- Any conduct disruptive to the life of the University, other universities and colleges or the surrounding community

 - Violations of residence hall regulations or other University policies or regulations